Python API Reference¶

 agent = Node.agent(

-name="Content Analyzer",
+name="Weather Analyzer",

-prompt=f"Analyze the sentiment of: {input}",
+prompt=f"Analyze the weather of: {input}",

-agent_id="analyzer" # Optional, auto-generated if not provided
+agent_id="analyzer", # Optional, auto-generated if not provided

 )